edoger/j2/README.md

 ## Usage ##

 ```
      J2 Usage Guide:

        -n     Displays the next page of the server list.
        -p     Displays the previous page of the server list.
        -g     Set the group for the server list.
        -h     Display the usage guide of J2.
        -exit  Exit J2.

      * Enter the number/name and press <Enter> to automatically connect to
        the corresponding remote server.
- * Use Control+C to exit J2.
+     * Use <Control+C> to exit J2.

+     Command Args:
+       -h, -help, --help
+         Print this message and exit.
+       -v, -version, --version
+         Print J2 version and exit.
 ```

 ## License ##